 A student will be sent home from school if they have a fever/temperature of 100.4 degrees F or greater taken under the armpit, in the mouth or ear and/or exhibit signs/symptoms of an illness.
 The student cannot return to school until he/she is free of fever for 24 hours without fever reducing medication.
 The student, upon returning to school, must have a note from a doctor after missing three consecutive days.
 If the child has seen a doctor or dentist, their excuse form will be accepted.
-The student will then receive a valid excuse for the absence, and the student is to make up all missed work.
+The student will then receive a valid excuse for the absence, and the student is to make up all the missed work.
 Parent is to pick up homework each day that the student is out, and student must complete work by the assigned deadline.
 However, if the parent fails to send a doctor/dental excuse, the student will receive an unexcused absence.
 A student with a contagious illness (i.e., chicken pox, pink eye, lice, ringworm, etc.) cannot return to school without a doctor's excuse or doctor's release.
+When necessary, the CTS school nurse will examine the student upon their return to school (ex. head lice).